 MXITERSF is an integer value limiting the maximum number of iterations the SFT solver can use to find a solution of the stream transport problem.

-CRNTSF is a real number and is the Courant constraint specific to the SFT time step, its value has no bearing upon the groundwater transport solution time step.
+CRNTSF is a real number and is the Courant constraint specific to the SFT time step, its value has no bearing upon the groundwater transport solution time step as it is not used in the first release of MT3D-USGS (version 1.0).

 (Enter item 3 for each species)

-3 Record: COLDSF(NRCH)
+3 Record: CINITSF(NRCH)

 Format: RARRAY

-COLDSF is an array of real numbers representing the initial concentrations in the surface water network.
+CINITSF is an array of real numbers representing the initial concentrations in the surface water network.
 The length of the array is equal to the number of stream reaches and starting concentration values should be entered in the same order that individual reaches are entered for record set 2 in the SFR2 input file.

 (Enter item 4 for each species)